Discover how applying for multiple lines of credit can impact your credit score.

 Information regarding credit enquiries you've made is held on your credit report for five years.

 What do credit enquiries look like on my credit report?

 When you order your free credit report from Finder, which is provided by Experian, credit enquiries will be displayed as follows:

 Are credit enquiries "good" or "bad" listings?

-Credit enquiries are largely neutral listings as they aim to give a credit provider a more fully rounded view of your activities as a borrower.
+Credit enquiries are usually neutral listings and can give a credit provider a more comprehensive understanding of your activities as a borrower.
 However, making too many credit enquiries in a short space of time can have a negative impact on your credit score and make it difficult for you to be approved for credit.